AdaCore/training_material/courses/rust_essentials/glossary.md

 ### Trait bound

-A constraint requiring a type, lifetime, or associated type to satisfy a trait or lifetime relationship.
+A bound involving a trait, normally requiring a type to implement that trait.

 ```rust
 fn print<T: Display>(value: T) {